 Pill Style: This style focuses on heavy usage of pill, causing a more passive playstyle.
 Pill Doc can really bother and annoy certain amiibo, mostly things without range, but struggles against amiibo with better ranged options.
 However this style is still very viable as it is a modification of…

 Standard Style: I believe this is the best style for training Dr Mario.
-In this style you stay primarily onstage and focus on Fsmash, Ftilt, and D-throw combos.
-This style may or may not include B-throw kills, and is generally very grounded and relies on Fsmash’s nuts kill power to secure surprise early kills.
+In this style you stay primarily onstage and focus on Forward Smash, Forward Tilt, and Down throw combos.
+This style may or may not include Back throw kills, and is generally very grounded and relies on Forward Smash’s nuts kill power to secure surprise early kills.
 This is the style my current bin of Alfyn uses.

 How to Train Dr. Mario amiibo in Smash Ultimate